formosa-crypto/libjade-testing/meeting_notes/9-28-prep.md

 ### Licensing
 * Preferred licenses?
 	* CC0: We lose copyright completely and irrevocably.
-	* LGPL: Seems more friendly than GPL after having worked in startups.
+	* LGPL: Seems more friendly than GPL, after having worked in startups.
 * What about `fips202.jazz` from the Kyber repo?